Ara is a Journalism graduate from California State University Northridge who is always looking to explore his writing opportunities.

 This may be the heaviest song on the album and has terrific bass lines!
 "A Man Called Nothing" features an interesting dual guitar sound to start before getting heavy.
 Jeff Waters mentions in the album's booklet that the song is open to interpretation from the listener.
 The song also has some weird guitar sounds in it but the song is still pretty darn good!
 "Ultra-Paranoia" is about a person trying to get away from his troubled past.
 He knows that he is on the run and that if he is caught, he will be in big trouble.

-The Songs City of Ice and Anything for Money
+Analysis of the Songs City of Ice and Anything for Money

 As the second half of the album begins, we hear another good song called "City of Ice."
 The song is about someone who is fed up with the pace of city life.
 He is disillusioned because he realizes the big lie of moving into the city and being guaranteed of a better life.
 "Anything for Money" is just as the title implies.
 It is about a person that will do anything just to get as much money as he can.
 He will do all the things that an embezzler or a fraudulent person will do.